-If you or someone you care for has difficulty hearing, smoke alarms are available that use a strobe light and vibrating pads.
+If you or someone you care for is D/deaf or hard of hearing, smoke alarms are available that use a strobe light and vibrating pads.

 These alarms systems work in the same way as other smoke alarms and are available following an assessment.
 Please contact us via email at [email protected] or phone us for free on 0800 038 2323.